 BotCity developed a Cloud Orchestrator that addresses all the issues described in the previous section.
-Now you can deploy and orchestrate your Python RPAs using Command Line Interface (CLI), APIs and web platform.
+Now you can deploy and orchestrate your Python RPAs using Command Line Interface (CLI), APIs, and web platform.

-On the Home Screen, a dashboard is shown displaying basic information, so now you have big picture of your entire operation.
+On the Home Screen, a dashboard is shown displaying basic information, so now you have the big picture of your entire operation.

 Using the New Task feature, you can create a new task for a specific activity directly from the portal:

 You might also create tasks through API or CLI.
-Just a single HTTP Post or CLI command and a new task is added to the Queue.
+Just a single HTTP Post, or CLI command, and a new task is added to the Queue.
 Runtime environments get the tasks from the Orchestrator and execute them automatically.

-Clicking on the task card you can see the task details including its properties, execution errors, alerts or files uploaded during the execution, as shown below:
+Clicking on the task card you can see the task details including its properties, execution errors, alerts, or files uploaded during the execution, as shown below: